PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

-# Installing Software
+# Software

-## Pre-install Software with Environment Modules
+## Using Pre-Install Software with Environment Modules

 Lots of software is already available on each cluster.
 To see the modules that are available run this commond: